apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mike Shuster, who covered the world for NPR for three decades, has died at 76**
+**Israel-Hamas war rages as outcry grows over Gaza crisis: Live updates**

-You can read more about it [here](https://www.wpr.org/mike-shuster-who-covered-world-npr-three-decades-has-died-76).
+You can read more about it [here](https://www.cnn.com/middleeast/live-news/israel-hamas-war-gaza-news-11-08-23/index.html).

 ## Requirements
 - Python 3.8